Reading Room – our village hall

 What are the Facilities

-The Reading Room comprises one large hall, which can accommodate up to 60 people or be subdivided into two smaller areas using a folding partition.
+The Reading Room comprises one large hall, which can accommodate up to 55 people or be subdivided into two smaller areas using a folding partition.
 There is also a small kitchen.
-The building was refurbished in 2015 to provide a very pleasant venue for small gatherings.
+The building had a major refurbishment in 2015 and re-decorated in 2018 to provide a very pleasant venue for small gatherings.
 Please visit the Gallery to view photographs of the interior and consider hiring it for your next family party or event.

 The Reading Room does not have a car park.
 Visitors are requested to park with consideration for local residents and businesses, to respect any notices that reserve space for customers or residents and not to obstruct any footpaths, driveway entrances or private roads.